Roads & Weeds

 - Cuming County Permit to Perform Work on Public Right-Of-Way

-The Cuming County Board of Supervisors reminds all landowners that it is the duty of the landowners to mow weeds on all public roads running along their lands at least twice each year, which should be May and again in August .
+The Cuming County Board of Supervisors reminds all landowners that it is the duty of the landowners to mow weeds on all public roads running along their lands at least twice each year, which should be sometime in July for the first time and sometime in September for the second time.
 Trees and brush, including plum brush, also need to be removed.
 Particular care must be given to intersections.
 If the landowner does not mow the weeds and remove trees, bushes and brush, the County Board can file with the County Clerk the cost and such expense can be assessed to the landowner.
 On township roads, through the Township Boards, the same procedure can be followed.
 State Statute 39-1811.

 Encroaching on Road Right-of-Way